ArvidSilverlock/bitbuffer/benchmarks.md

+> Benchmarks ran on a Late 2013 iMac with a 3.2 GHz Quad-Core Intel Core i5 CPU.

+# Benchmarks
-Average `read` and `write` times in microseconds, calculated by calling the `read`/`write` functions at every possible position in a buffer containing 65,536 bytes.
+Average `read` and `write` are calculated by calling the `read`/`write` functions at every possible position in a buffer containing 65,536 bytes.

-Benchmarks ran on a Late 2013 iMac with a 3.2 GHz Quad-Core Intel Core i5 CPU.
+Past 24 bits it will get slower much faster, as after that point it will often need to edit 5 bytes of data at once, meaning it cannot use the `bit32` library for manipulation.

+## Read and Write Time
 |bits|read (μs)|write (μs)|fastread (μs)|fastwrite (μs)|
 |----|---------|---------|---------|---------|
 | 01 | 0.16384 | 0.18428 | 0.13031 | 0.17614 |